ShejanMahamud/ReCAPTZ/README.md

       const hasLetter = /[A-F]/.test(value);
       const hasNumber = /[1-6]/.test(value);
       const hasMinLength = value.length >= 6;
-      if (!hasLetter) return 'Must contain at least one letter';
+      if (!hasLetter) return "Must contain at least one letter";
-      if (!hasNumber) return 'Must contain at least one number';
+      if (!hasNumber) return "Must contain at least one number";
-      if (!hasMinLength) return 'Must be 6 characters long';
+      if (!hasMinLength) return "Must be 6 characters long";
       return true;
-    }
+    },
   }}
 />
 ```